How to Spend One Day in Suzhou: 2 Perfect Itineraries & Travel Tips

 1. Humble Administrator’s Garden

-I only had two days when I visited Suzhou, but I knew I couldn’t miss the Humble Administrator’s Garden, a UNESCO-protected Heritage Site.
+I only had two days to visit Suzhou, but I knew I couldn’t miss the Humble Administrator’s Garden, a UNESCO World Heritage Site.

 To truly appreciate its beauty, plan your visit early in the morning on weekdays, avoiding peak seasons and national holidays.
 This way, you can experience the garden as it should be: tranquil, silent, and with ample space to absorb the surroundings.